pjflanagan/pjflanagan.github.io/_posts/2023-01-01-html5-canvas-animations-v2.md

 website: https://canvas.flanny.app/
 ---

-In 2023, I felt like revisiting what made my like coding in the first place: it can be used to make art.
+In 2023, I felt like revisiting what made me like coding in the first place: it can be used to make art.
 So I compiled and improved some of my favorite animations I've made, and added a few more.
 I intend to build tools here to help me make more animations in the future, and use this webpage to challenge myself to create more beautiful things.